Impact

 Risk and Exploitability

-The vulnerability has a low severity rating in Chromium’s internal scoring system and currently has no EPSS value or KEV listing.
+The vulnerability has a CVSS score of 6.5, indicating a moderate severity, and an EPSS score of <1%, with no listing in the CISA KEV catalog.
 Exfiltration can only be achieved if an attacker already has control over the renderer process, which limits the potential attack surface to advanced local or remote compromises.
 The exploit would be straightforward for a process that bypasses policy checks, but overall risk remains modest due to the prerequisite requirement.

 OpenCVE Enrichment